stegripe/rawon/README.md

 ## Features
 - Interaction support (slash commands and buttons).
 - Request channel feature for a seamless music experience.
+- A production-ready project, set up the bot without coding.
 - Configurable, and easy to use.
-- Basic music and moderation commands.
+- Basic music commands.
-- A production-ready project, set up the bot without coding.

 ## General Setup
 1. Download and install [Node.js](https://nodejs.org) version `22.12.0` or higher